 In ensuring Islamic business activities are Shariah compliant and Shariah governance process are in place, S&G is to provide Shariah advisory and conduct in-depth Shariah research prior to submission to CIMB Board Shariah Committee.
 It is supported by control measures by Shariah Risk Management, regular review by Shariah Compliance Review and independent assessment by Shariah Audit.
-In CIMB Group, the Shariah Risk Management, Shariah Compliance Review, and Shariah Audit functions reside in Group Risk Division, Group Compliance, and Group Internal Audit Division respectively.
+In CIMB Group, the Shariah Risk Management, Shariah Review, and Shariah Audit functions reside in Group Risk Division, Group Compliance, and Group Internal Audit Division respectively.

-Shariah non-compliance income occurring during the year
+Shariah non-compliance income during the year

-During the year ended 31 December 2017, there was no Shariah non-compliance (SNC) income.
+During the year ended 31 December 2018, there was no SNC income.